-Teaching punctuation in the English as a Second Language (ESL) classroom comes down to reinforcing that punctuation connects to the emotions we share when writing stories, plays, or anything for people to enjoy.
+Teaching punctuation rules in the English as a Second Language (ESL) classroom comes down to reinforcing that punctuation connects to the emotions we share when writing stories, plays, or anything for people to enjoy.

-Why Punctuation is So Important!
+Why Punctuation Rules Are Important!

-Students learning a second language may often overlook punctuation because they already know its purpose based on their first language.
+Students learning a second language may often overlook punctuation rules because they already know its purpose based on their first language.
 Most languages share rules around punctuation.
 However there are some languages that may vary slightly on their purpose of one important punctuation symbol, the comma (,).

 For ESL students, understanding punctuation rules is crucial not only for writing but also for reading comprehension and spoken fluency.
 Here’s why emphasizing punctuation in the ESL classroom is vital:

-I. Punctuation Shapes Meaning
+I. Punctuation Rules Shape Meaning

 In English, the meaning of a sentence can dramatically change with the use of different punctuation marks.